 How to Pay:

 Regular Students: Monthly tuition is due, in advance, by the first lesson of each month, and a $10 late fee will be assessed after the 7th of the month.
-I accept payments through Venmo and Apple Pay (in that order of preference).
+I accept payments through Venmo, Apple Pay and Cash App (in that order of preference).